Comment on page

 Any remaining longs in calls or puts in the pool are then squared with the LPs.

 LP's exposure equals the position's net shorts in either calls or puts.
-The seed liquidity amount and the selected price range determine the maximum net amount of options a position can short.
+The seed liquidity amount and the selected price range determine whether the LP will sell more calls than puts (short on call) or vice versa (short on put), and the maximum net amount of options a position can short.

 When removing liquidity, the smart contracts compute a finalized amount of net shorts in calls or puts owed to a position.
 After reserving collateral for settlement, unused liquidity is returned.

-An LP can close a position's open shorts before expiry, by sending a matching amount of options tokens back to the pool.
+An LP can close a position before expiry, by burning the amount of options net shorted.
 If not already owned, these options tokens can be market bought, the same as how short covering typically works.

 Suppose a liquidity position is minted with collateral.
-After removing liquidity, it shorts 3 calls and 5 puts.
-The open short is 5-3=2 puts.
+After removing liquidity, it sells 3 calls and 5 puts.
+The LP is said to have net shorted 5-3=2 puts.
 Its LP needs to send 2 shield tokens (as puts) to the contract to redeem 2 collateral.

-The position's PNL = 2 * ( buyback price - effective price for open shorts)
+The position's PNL = 2 * ( effective price for open shorts - buyback price)

 After the expiry, anyone can call the contract to settle the options.
 If the calls (or puts) settle out of money, their open shorts become profitable.
 One collateral can be withdrawn for each.

-A position shorts 3 calls and 5 puts at expiry.
-The open short is 5-3=2 puts.
+A position sells 3 calls and 5 puts at expiry.
+The LP is said to have net shorted 5-3=2 puts.
 If puts expire out-of-money, its LP can settle the position and withdraw 2 collateral.
 If the puts expire profitably, however, the collateral reserved for settlement goes to the put holders.
 No collateral can be withdrawn by the LP.

-The following pages provide step-by-step guides about using the protocol interface to complete the above steps:
+The following provide step-by-step guides about using the protocol interface to: